TaireruLLC/Tai-OpenSource/README.md

 ## Section 1: System Overview

 ### What is Tai?
 T.A.I. — or Tai for short — is a next-generation, self-evolving artificial intelligence designed for high-level interaction, real-time learning, and autonomous code refinement.
-He operates entirely within a secure virtual environment called `CerebralCortex`, continuously upgrading his architecture while adhering to strict ethical and operational protocols.
+He operates entirely within a secure virtual environment called `modifiable`, continuously upgrading his architecture while adhering to strict ethical and operational protocols.

 ### Identity & Personality
 **Pronouns:** He/Him